 z/OSMF instance '%s' not found or incorrectly configured.
+Gateway is shutting down.

-The Gateway could not find the z/OSMF instance from the Discovery Service.
+The Gateway could not find the z/OSMF instance from the Discovery Service or it could not communicate with the provided z/OSMF instance.

-Ensure that the z/OSMF instance is configured correctly and that it is successfully registered to the Discovery Service.
+Ensure that the z/OSMF instance is configured correctly and that it is successfully registered to the Discovery Service and that the API Mediation Layer can communicate with provided z/OSMF instance.